 Section 1.
-The employer recognizes the Montana Public Employees Association as the exclusive collective bargaining representative for all Child Protection Specialists and support staff, in the county offices of the western, southwest, north central, south central and eastern regions, of the state of Montana, and all Centralized Intake Specialists in the centralized intake unit for the purpose of collective bargaining with respect to rates of pay, hours of employment and other conditions of employment.
+The employer recognizes the Montana Federation of Public Employees as the exclusive collective bargaining representative for all Child Protection Specialists and support staff, in the county offices of the western, southwest, northwest, north central, south central and eastern regions, of the state of Montana, Family Engagement Meeting Coordinators, and all Centralized Intake Specialists in the centralized intake unit for the purpose of collective bargaining with respect to rates of pay, hours of employment and other conditions of employment.
 Employees covered by other collective bargaining agreements are not covered under this Agreement.

-ARTICLE 2 ASSOCIATION RIGHTS
+ARTICLE 2 FEDERATION RIGHTS

 Section 1.
-In the event the Association designates a member employee to act in the capacity as official spokesperson for the Association on any matter, such a designation shall be made in writing and shall specify the period covered by the designation.
+In the event the Federation designates a member employee to act in the capacity as official spokesperson for the Federation on any matter, such a designation shall be made in writing and shall specify the period covered by the designation.

 Section 2.
-A written list of the accredited officers and representatives of the bargaining unit shall be furnished to the agency director immediately after their election and the agency director shall be notified of any change of said representatives within seven (7) calendar days.
+A written list of the accredited officers and representatives of the bargaining unit shall be furnished to the agency's Director of Human Resources immediately after their election and the Director of Human Resources shall be notified of any change of said representatives within seven (7) calendar days.